 ACA’s protections included health insurance for individuals with pre-existing conditions, reduced premiums for seniors and an end to health insurers’ capping annual or lifetime benefits.
 In addition, ACA subsidized individual health plans for many low- and middle-income individuals.
 Medical bills, which are notoriously expensive and unpredictable, are the leading cause of bankruptcy in the United States.

-Some of the other reasons why people file for personal bankruptcy include job loss, divorce or reduced income.
+Some of the other reasons why people file for personal bankruptcy include job loss, divorce, personal injury or reduced income.
 In 2009, a Harvard study noted that medical issues were responsible for 62 percent of personal bankruptcy filings with the U.S. while a NerdWallet analysis based on the Harvard study put that number at 57 percent.
 There could be caveats to these studies including the fact that they don’t factor in indirect reasons for medical bankruptcies such as a job loss or death in the family that lowered income.

 The issue of the ACA’s merits and demerits take center stage as Republicans in Congress attempt to repeal and replace the healthcare law.
 While healthcare premiums have no doubt gone up substantially under Obamacare and high deductible plans expose people to greater out-of-pocket expenses, it is possible that premiums and deductibles could increase further if the new healthcare law goes into effect.